alexmolas/alexmolas.github.io/_posts/2024-02-05-a-search-engine-in-80-lines.md

 toc: false
 ---

 Last September I joined Wallapop as a Search Data Scientist.
 Since then, I've working with Solr, an open source search engine based on Lucene.
 While I understand the basics of a search engine I wanted to implement one from scratch to better understand it.
-Also, one of my current goals is to make the small websites great again, and building a custom search engine free of pages optimized for Google's SEO is the first step.
+Also, one of my current goals is to make small websites great again, and building a custom search engine free of pages optimized for Google's SEO is the first step.

 So this post is to explain how I've built a search engine from scratch using Python.
-As usual, all the code I've used can be found in my GitHub ([microsearch repo](https://github.com/alexmolas/microsearch)).
-This implementation doesn't pretend to be a production ready search engine, just a usable toy example showing how a search engine works under the hood.
+As usual, all the code I've used can be found on my GitHub ([microsearch repo](https://github.com/alexmolas/microsearch)).
+This implementation doesn't pretend to be a production-ready search engine, just a usable toy example showing how a search engine works under the hood.

+PS.
+After writing this post and `microsearch` I realized that Bart de Goede did [something similar](https://github.com/bartdegoede/python-searchengine) a couple of years ago.
+My implementation is very similar to Bart's, but in my case, I think I did some things better, in particular (1) my crawler is async, which makes things much faster, and (2) I've implemented a user interface that allows to interact with the search engine.

 # microsearch

 Let me show now what I did to build this search engine.
-A search engine is composed by four parts: (1) a crawler, (2) an inverse index, (3) a ranker, and (4) an interface.
-In each of the following sections I'll explain each concept from a theoretical point of view, and how I've implemented it.
+A search engine is composed of four parts: (1) a crawler, (2) an inverse index, (3) a ranker, and (4) an interface.
+In each of the following sections, I'll explain each concept from a theoretical point of view, and how I've implemented it.

 ## Crawler

-The first step is to build a search engine is to have data to search.
-Depending on your use case you can crawl existing data (as [Google](https://developers.google.com/search/docs/crawling-indexing/overview-google-crawlers) does) or you can use your own data (as Wallapop or any other ecommerce/marketplace does).
+The first step to building a search engine is to have data to search.
+Depending on your use case you can crawl existing data (as [Google](https://developers.google.com/search/docs/crawling-indexing/overview-google-crawlers) does) or you can use your own data (as Wallapop or any other e-commerce/marketplace does).

-Since one of my intentions was to build a "local Google" I decided to use data of the blogs I follow to build the search engine.
-In this case, crawling consists on downloading and clean all the posts of a certain list of blogs.
+Since one of my intentions was to build a "local Google" I decided to use data from the blogs I follow to build the search engine.
+In this case, crawling consists of downloading and cleaning all the posts of a certain list of blogs.
 To make it easier I've only crawled posts of blogs with RSS [^1].
 And to make it faster, I've used the `asyncio` Python library.
-Using asynchronous code have sped up the crawling time from 20 minutes to 20 seconds.
+Using asynchronous code has sped up the crawling time from 20 minutes to 20 seconds.

 In my case, I've used a list of 642 RSS feeds.
 Of these feeds around 100 are the ones I usually read (blogs about ML, data science, math, etc.), and I scrapped the other 500 from [surprisetalk blogs.hn project](https://github.com/surprisetalk/blogs.hn).